-I was in Barcelona in 2016 and was impressed with the entire experience.
+I was in Barcelona in 2016 and 2019 and was impressed with the entire experience.
 It is very walkable.
 We stayed at the Hotel Continental Barcelona in 2016.
 2019 was just a port stop.

 Don’t miss the Sagrada La Familia Basilica.
 We have been to many churches in Europe and this is the most unique!